 My first vist to Chateau Villandry was pretty inauspicious.
 On a cycling tour of the Loire with friend Helen, I was pretty chateau'd out by the time we got to Villandry.
 Helen was still game for yet another chateau tour but I opted to sit outside and read a book.
-A couple of decades later (maybe more) I found out what I'd missed.
+A couple of decades later (maybe more), on another cycling holiday, I found out what I'd missed.

 There's been a building on this site since 1189 but the Chateau as it stands to date was built around 1536.
 It was the last of the great renaissance chateaux to be built along the Loire.
 By the 19th century the chateau had an English style park around it but in 1906 it was bought by a Spaniard, Joachim Carvallo, who was determined to reinstate the original renaissance gardens.